stakrspace/aztec-packages/docs/docs/developers/docs/resources/migration_notes.md

 ## [Aztec.nr]

+### Phase checks

+Now private external functions check by default that no phase change from non revertible to revertible happens during the execution of the function or any of its nested calls.
+If you're developing a function that handles phase change (you call `context.end_setup()` or call a function that you expect will change phase) you need to opt out of the phase check using the `#[nophasecheck]` macro.
+Also, now it's possible to know if you're in the revertible phase of the transaction at any point using `self.context.in_revertible_phase()`.

 ### Renaming #[internal] as #[only_self]

 We want for internal to mean the same as in Solidity where internal function can be called only from the same contract